 Law and Order Committee

 There have been many complaints of blight.
 Let’s keep it clean, we all want to live in a nice and neat neighborhood.
-Blight will continue to go out as long as weather permits.
 If you need help, reach out, many have and have received assistance from the wonderful residents.
 It is easier to ask for help than to pay a blight fine.
 I am always looking for volunteers to assist with doing the blight.

-Just a friendly reminder, parking in the park’s parking areas is for the parks and for the OCCASIONAL overflow of guests you may have at your home, not an extension to your driveway.
+Parking in the park’s parking areas is for the parks and for the OCCASIONAL overflow of guests you may have at your home, not an extension to your driveway.
 If a busy event is the case at your home, please contact us and let us know so that we can get your guests temporary guest passes that have to be returned to the office in the dropbox or in person if someone is available.
 If you are at a park to visit the park, please make sure that you have your pass in the window so that you do not get your vehicle towed or ticketed.
-We do appreciate your assistance and thank you.

-The best neighborhood watch is everyone keeping an eye out, ears open and knowing who to contact if there is some type of issue at hand.
 Please, keep a vigilant eye on your surroundings.
 Call the non-emergency, (734) 243-7070, number for the police to look into suspicious activity, this phone number will get a car out asap according to Sheriff Goodnough.
-The firstname.lastname@example.org is still functioning for things that do not require immediate assistance.
-Of course call 911 if there is an active crime, fire or medical emergency.
+The email@example.com is still functioning for things that do not require immediate assistance.
 This will help keep our neighborhood safe and looking nice and it’s almost like a type of neighborhood watch.

 Just a friendly reminder, if there are any complaints that need to be addressed about any board member, please email firstname.lastname@example.org, Text only# (734) 393-2765, through Facebook messenger or come to a meeting.
 The messages must include the complaint against who, as well as the details, there also needs to be a date, time and your name and phone number.
 This is for legality and official purpose.
 No phone calls can be accepted for this type of complaint.
 Hearsay and personal vendettas are not applicable because of easily disputed legality.
 Not liking someone or having a disagreement is not a viable complaint, it is subjective and will not be accepted for legal purposes

-Motion made by Frank, accepted by Victoria.
+Motion made by Nicole, accepted by Frank and seconded by Victoria.
 All in favor.
-Meeting concluded at 7:36pm
+Meeting concluded at 7:50pm